greenido/lpa-1-issues/README.md

   * Next, she can see what is the schedule per day.
   * After each session, the mentor should fill the notes' section.
 This will help us learn and improve.
   * Check this [intro video](https://youtu.be/trJcLl413hg) to the mentor app.
-  * You can use: https://bit.ly/lpa-m (Psstt! you needs to be registered in the admin app in advance)
+  * If you are using the lpa-1.firebaseapp.com App - You can use: https://bit.ly/lpa-m (Psstt! you needs to be registered in the admin app in advance)

 ###Attendee Web App